AHartNtkn/AHartNtkn.github.io/_posts/2021-XX-XX-What-Sort-of-Programs-are-Logic-Programs.md

 leafCount[tranch[x_, y_, z_]] := leafCount[x] + leafCount[y] + leafCount[z]
 ```

 and it will not interfere with anything else.
 In Haskell, this can't be done since the original type has no `Tranch` constructor.
 We'd have to make a new function which takes this new type.
 And, of course, the lambda encoded version would have to be modified in detail to compensate.
-Ultimately, though, I much prefer the lambda calculus where one must encode the intention into the design of data itself rather than giveing informative names to symbols which are nothing but vacious tokens.
+Specifically, we'd have to modify the way we encode the tree data from the very start.
+Ultimately, though, I much prefer the lambda calculus where one must encode the intention into the design of data itself rather than giving informative names to symbols which are nothing but vacuous tokens.

 Back to logic programming, I have to ask, why is unification used at all?
-Should there not exist similar methods which avoid it alltogether?
+Should there not exist similar methods which avoid it altogether?
 I think so.
 It seems to me that unification plays the same role in relational programming that pattern matching does in functional programming.
 It exists principally as a way to compensate for the expectation that any symbol at all might appear anywhere.
-But, of course, in practice we do know what might apear where.
+But, of course, in practice we do know what might appear where.
 Take this commonplace example of a relational addtion function;

 ```prolog
 add(z, X, X).